Thornton Bay stabilisation project to receive $1.3m in funding

-Cyclone Gabrielle caused widespread destruction across the Peninsula last summer, including Dennis Raines’ Thornton Bay home that was so badly damaged after a major slip smashed into the back of it that it had to be red-stickered.
+Cyclone Gabrielle caused widespread destruction across the peninsula last summer, including Dennis Raines’ Thornton Bay home.
+It was so badly damaged after a major slip smashed into the back of it that it had to be red-stickered.

 Raine’s former property, in a sought-after part of the Thames Coast Road, later sold for $375,000.
 Another home, which sits above Raines’, was also teetering on the edge of the cliff.